guildenstern70/SmartQuark/README.md

 property (application.yaml).
 This value should never be < 4g.

-Prepare a Linux runnable exec and store in /build/smartquark-010-runner with this command:
+Prepare a Linux runnable exec and store in /build/smartquark-[version]-runner running a command

-    gradle build -Dquarkus.package.type=native -Dquarkus.native.container-build=true
+like:

+    ./build-docker-native-example.sh

 This command prepares also a specific Dockerfile inside